Skip to main content

 Action 2.4: Improve methodological guidance and external support for black carbon inventories

-Within this action focused on methodological guidance and external support for the inventories we have identified two components.
+Within this action focused on methodological guidance and external support for the inventories, two components have been identified.
 Component 2.4a addresses potential improvements in the existing guidance documents under the Air Convention and UNFCCC, relevant for black carbon emission inventories.
 Component 2.4b highlights the need for external support for national experts in applying these methodologies while compiling the emission inventories.

 Forums